 Almost every student who would like to enroll in a mathematics course is required to take the department's placement test.
 An exception is made for Math 110 and for Math 114, which are liberal-arts courses in mathematics for non-majors.
 Exceptions can also be made in certain circumstances for transfer students and others who already have college-level credit for several mathematics courses.
 In general, students cannot be placed into Math 100, Math 130, Math 131, Math 135, or Math 204 unless they have taken the placement test.

 The placement test is mainly a test of algebra and pre-calculus skills.
 It consists of 30 multiple-choice questions.
 Students who achieve a grade of 20 or higher can be placed into calculus.
 Students who score lower than 20 are recommended to take pre-calculus.
 For more detailed information, see the description of each individual course, given below.

 Please keep in mind, however, that a score of 20 or better on the test is not a guarantee that a student will succeed in calculus.
 The test is not perfect, and success in mathematics depends on many factors in addition to basic skills.

-Questions about the Department of Mathematics and Computer Science can be directed to the Chair of the Department, Professor Carol Critchlow (firstname.lastname@example.org).
-Questions about the mechanics of the placement test can go to Professor David Eck (email@example.com), who wrote the test software.
+Questions about the Department of Mathematics and Computer Science can be directed to the Chair of the Department, Professor Jon Forde (email@example.com).
+Questions about the mechanics of the placement test can go to Professor David Eck (firstname.lastname@example.org), who is responsible for the test software.
 Also, you can check out the Math Department Web Page for more information about the Department.